educational-resources-and-services/bibletags-widget/README.md

 Post-launch:

+* Add in the ability to edit and verify parsings
+* Write an original language reference tagger using Biblearc
+* Make an npm module for using in a React app
 * Offline
+* Create the React Native template apps
 * containerElTargetScroll
-* Examine mock ups and docs to see what remain of initial design
-* Make React module
-* React Native apps
-* Biblearc ref tagger
-* Ability to edit and verify parsings

 ## Report a bug / request a feature